Beverly Cleary School: History

 On September 2, 2014, the Beverly Cleary School became a three-campus school, utilizing the Rose City Park school building to house first- and third-graders and leaving the Hollyrood building to house only kindergarten students.
 In Fall 2018, the school reverted to its original two-campus model.
 The plan to consolidate the campuses came as part of a wider effort by Portland Public Schools to convert K–8 schools to middle schools.
+Plans have been made to convert the Fernwood building into a middle school (still named Beverly Cleary), but so far this has not been carried out.

+As of September 2022, Beverly Cleary School has been reduced to a single campus, as Grant High School annexed the Hollyrood campus to help deal with overcrowding.